hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent/multi-tenancy-management.md

 }'
 ```

-Http code 201 will be returned in the case of the successful request execution.
+HTTP code 201 returns in the case of the successful request execution.

 ### Unregister `apikey` Authentication Method